 Setting Up MMTTY to run AFSK

-First off, if you are currently cabled up to run PSK31 and can run PSK31 successfully, then you are already cabled up to run AFSK.
+First off, if you are currently cabled up to run PSK31 or FT8 and can run either of those modes successfully (or any other AFSK mode), then you are already cabled up to run AFSK RTTY.
 If not, you will need to run a cable from your sound card to your radio.
 The easiest way I know of to route audio from your sound card to your radio is by using a Heil AD-1 or CC-1 microphone adapter.
 Heil makes these adapters for their headsets.
 They come with a jack for both audio in and PTT.
 And for $17 (current price for an AD-1), it sure beats having to find another mic plug or soldering into an accessory plug.
 They make these adapters for most kinds of radios.
 If you already own one of these adapters, you’re in business.
 Check the Heil Website for more information.

 If you use the Heil adapter, you only need to connect the sound card to the adapter with a male-to-male 1/8″ mono phone plug cable for audio.